jenhalv/Trivia-App/README.md

-I created this Angular website in a four-part ngGirls conference series.
+I created this Angular app in a four-part ngGirls conference series.

 Here is the site (hosted by Firebase):  https://paulspecans.com/